Will Robots replace Teachers in the Future?

 - Even the best AI doesn’t possess emotional intelligence.
 Robot teachers won’t be able to understand and counsel students going through a rough emotional period.

-- To run robot software and hardware efficiently, classrooms need to be equipped with state-of-the-art infrastructure with a heavy load on the internet connection as well.
+- To run robot software and hardware efficiently, classrooms need to be equipped with state-of-the-art infrastructure that puts a heavy load on the internet connection as well.

 - Robot teachers will not be able to come up with creative or innovative ideas to help students understand concepts or provide students with critical feedback.
 They are critically limited by programming.

-The most advanced AI in the world today is capable of producing breathtaking original content like poetry, prose (this article could totally be written by an AI and you wouldn’t know the difference!), images, music and human faces, diagnose medical problems, beat Vishwanathan Anand in a chess match and solve big science problems (a cyberpunk future like Blade Runner or Ghost in The Shell in nearer than we think).
+The most advanced AI in the world today is capable of producing breathtaking original content like poetry, prose (this article could totally be written by an AI and you wouldn’t know the difference!), paintings, music and human faces, diagnosing medical problems, beating Magnus Carlsen in a chess match and solving big science problems (a cyberpunk future like Blade Runner or Ghost in The Shell in nearer than we think).
 Yet, it cannot do basic things like use common sense, improvise or understand cause and effect.

 The verdict — it is a win for Team Human Teachers!
 But the scope to integrate the helpful aspects of robots with teaching — a synthesis of humans and technology is unparalleled.
-Do you think Team Robot Teachers deserved to win?
-Do you think robots will run classrooms in the future?
+Do you think robots should replace teachers?
 Let us know in the comments below!